Apoc70/Get-ExchangeEnvironmentReport/README.md

 This script creates an HTML report showing the following information about an Exchange 2019, 2016, 2013, 2010, and, to a lesser extent, 2007 and 2003 environment.

+The HTML report requires the CSS file that is part of this repository for proper HTML formatting.

 The report shows the following:

 * As summary